uesleisutil/piccard/README.md

 Submit a comment, suggestions or modifications and improvements you would like to see.
 I would love to see this project go much further, so your email will be very useful.

-<h2>License</h2>
-This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.

 <h2>To cite the third version</h2>
 Under construction.